 What's the Format of AP Statistics Free-Response Section?

 On the day of the AP Stats exam, your test will have two sections.
-First, you will have 90 minutes to answer 40 multiple-choice questions, then you’ll move onto the free-response section.
-You'll be able to use a graphing calculator for the entire test.
+First, you'll have 90 minutes to answer 40 multiple-choice questions, then you'll move onto the free-response section.
+You'll be able to use a graphing calculator and a formula sheet for the entire test.
 For a more in-depth look at exam format and content it tests, check out our complete guide to the AP Stats Exam.

 Here's the format of the free-response section: